 What’s next for the Wee Folk Players?

 More material is coming, including an episode with guest star Abraham Lincoln, but the troupe will soon have to go into recess.
 I’ve felt committed to keeping the series going through these tumultuous months, but now need to get to work on a long-delayed children’s book, which I really can’t show in any detail until it’s published in a few years.
 That doesn’t mean the Players are completely folding up their tent.
 Rob and I are currently working on location in the basement, filming a stop-motion animated video.
 It’s a political take-off of a cautionary tale that you will all find familiar.
 We are at the very early stages of the project, which will require an immense amount of time and patience.
 I just hope our marriage survives the process!
 We don’t know when the film will be finished and ready to show, but you can be sure that it will debut before the next presidential election!
+UPDATE: The film, Liberty and Justice: A Cautionary Tale in the Land of the Free is finished and can be watched on this page.

 Please scroll down to see a complete list with links to all Wee Folk Players episodes.
 To keep up with new posts, subscribe to this blog (top right column on the home page).
 And for a wide-ranging look at new and old material from my studio, please follow along on Instagram and Facebook.